input-output-hk/iogx/doc/options.md

 In the case of non-Nix files, internally IOGX calls `builtins.readFile` to read the contents of that file.

-Any nix file that is referenced this way will receive the attrset `{ repoRoot, inputs, pkgs, system, lib }`, just like the `outputs` option.
+Any nix file that is referenced this way will receive the attrset `{ repoRoot, inputs, pkgs, system, lib }`, just like the [outputs](#mkflakeinoutputs).

 Using the `repoRoot` argument is optional, but it has the advantage of not having to thead the standard arguments (especially `pkgs` and `inputs`) all over the place.

 ### `inputs`

-Your original flake inputs as defined in #TODOmkFlake.inputs.
+Your flake inputs as given in [inputs](#mkflakeininputs).

-Note that the inputs have been de-systemized against the current system.
+Note that the `inputs` have been de-systemized against the current system.

 This means that you can use the following syntax:
 ```nix